-The Government of Canada’s Future Skills Centre (FSC), a pan-Canadian initiative dedicated to helping Canadians gain the skills needed to thrive in a changing labour market, has announced an investment of $1.65M to expand the Canadian Remote Access for Dementia Learning Experiences (CRADLE) program - a free online dementia care training program spearheaded by the Canadian Institute for Seniors Care at Conestoga College.
+The Government of Canada’s Future Skills Centre (FSC) has announced an investment of $1.65M to expand the Canadian Remote Access for Dementia Learning Experiences (CRADLE) program - a free online dementia care training program spearheaded by the Canadian Institute for Seniors Care at Conestoga College.

 Available in multiple languages, the training explores evidence-informed, person-centred approaches to supporting a person living with dementia as well as their care partners, and is the first fully online, multilingual education opportunity specifically designed for unregulated care workers (UCWs) across Canada.